ssebs/ssebs-www/content/blog/mmpguieditor.md

 {{< spacer 1rem >}}

 You can change the way the button looks using [CSS](https://www.w3schools.com/css/css3_buttons.asp) (which I've added inline for the example), but I won't get into that here.
-Importantly, you can set the background color, text color, height, width, layout, etc. all in a way that "makes sense".
+More importantly, you can set the background color, text color, height, width, layout, etc. all in a way that "makes sense".
 (At least to me.)

 <hr>

 {{< spacer 1rem >}}

 <img style="float:right;" src="/img/fyne-button.png" alt="fyne button" width="300px" />

 In fyne, you can make a [button](https://docs.fyne.io/widget/button.html) with the following code: